JunMa11/NeurIPS-CellSeg/README.md

 - More data augmentations and the use of additional [public datasets](https://grand-challenge.org/forums/forum/weakly-supervised-cell-segmentation-in-multi-modality-microscopy-673/topic/official-external-datasets-thread-720/) or the set of unlabeled data provided.
 - Well-designed training protocols
 - Postprocessing

-Nevertheless, please always keep in mind that many end users do not have powerful computation resources.
-It's important to consider the trade-off between resource consumption and accuracy.